 How to Remove Hardcoded Subtitles From MKV With HandBrake

-Perform the steps below to remove hardcoded subtitles from MKV with HandBrake.
+Below are the steps on how to remove inbuilt subtitles from MKV with HandBrake.

 - Launch HandBrake and load your MKV file using the Open Source button.